 Elaine Hatzenbuhler, my college laboratory instructor.
 She helped me see that you can obtain respect amongst peers (male and female) and still be yourself.

 My parents.
-They have been small business owners for 37 years and taught me great work ethic to reach my goals.
+They have been small business owners for 37 years and taught me a great work ethic to reach my goals.

 First and foremost, my parents for always supporting me and my choice to pursue a career in STEM, despite the fact it currently has me 1,100 miles away from home.
-And second, all the women actively pursuing their passions and achieving their goals in the STEM fields, committed to one day erasing the norm of this being a "man's world."
+And second, to all the women actively pursuing their passions and achieving their goals in the STEM fields, committed to one day erasing the norm of this being a "man's world."

 At SEH, we are all committed to sparking inspiration and cultivating mentorships for the next generation of women innovators and leaders in our communities, so together, we can build a better world for all of us.